top of page

 7 SUMMITS

-the remainder of the 7 Summits (highest summit on each continent) to become
+the 7 Summits (highest summit on each continent) to become

 the first double above-knee amputee to do so in history.